List of projectile attacks from Lebanon on Israel and the Golan Heights: November 29, 2011

 Shortly after midnight, four 122-millimeter rockets were fired at Israel from an area between Aita Shaab and Rumaysh in southern Lebanon.
 Two rockets landed near the Israeli localities of Biranit and Netu'a in the Western Galilee, some 700 meters from the Lebanese border.
 No injuries or damage were reported.
 Two additional rockets severely damaged a chicken coop and caused a propane gas tank to go up in flames.
 The Israel Defense Forces returned artillery fire at the launch site, causing no casualties.

 The Abdullah Azzam Brigades, a group affiliated with al-Qaeda, reportedly claimed responsibility for the attack on Israel.
 Part of a statement attributed to the group read: "On Tuesday morning 29/11/2011 a unit from Abdullah Azzam Brigades shelled Zionist settlements in north Palestine from south Lebanon and the missiles have hit their targets.
 Victory is but from God."
 The group later denied this and implied that responsibility lay with Syria and Hezbollah.
 Hezbollah itself denied any connection to the attack.

 United Nations Secretary-General Ban Ki-moon condemned the attack and called for "maximum restraint" from the parties concerned.
 The United States State Department also condemned the attack, calling it a "provocative act" that undermined Lebanon's stability and violated Resolution 1701.

 December 11, 2011

 A rocket fired at Israel from the southern Lebanese village of Majdal Silim fell short and hit a home in Hula, Lebanon, injuring a Lebanese woman.

 November 21, 2012

 Two rockets fired from Lebanon at Israel landed within Lebanon, according to Beirut officials.

 The previous day, a Lebanese army patrol had discovered two ready-to-launch 107mm Grad rockets between the villages of Halta and Mari, about 2 miles from the Israeli border.
 The forces defused the rockets.
 IDF official Brig.
 Gen. Yoav Mordechai said Palestinian factions in Lebanon were probably behind the plot.

-On November 22, the Lebanese army disarmed an additional rocket aimed at Israel, in Marjayoun, about 10 kilometers from the border.
+On November 22, the Lebanese army disarmed an additional rocket aimed at Israel, in Marjayoun, about 10 km from the border.